How Alaska legislative races are shaping up

 At stake: control of the House and Senate, responsible for setting state policy on everything from education to energy to the Permanent Fund and more.

-So far, with 62% of precincts reporting, many coalition-minded Senate candidates are leading, and control of the state House is up in the air.
-But it’s still early.
+So far, with 93% of precincts reporting, many coalition-minded Senate candidates are leading, and control of the state House is up in the air.

 Absentee ballots will continue to be counted as they arrive for up to 15 days after the election.
 And in any race where no candidate gets more than 50% of the vote, ranked choice tabulation will determine the winner on Nov.
 20.

-Note: This story was last updated at 7 a.m.
-Nov.
-6.